Drought Vulnerability Framework

 The URL for the drought response surface tool is: http://drs.hrwallingford.com/

-This report can be downloaded free of charge here
+This report can be viewed free of charge here